KoTubA/URL-Shortener/README.md

 CREATE DATABASE databasename;
 ```

+Import the `/setup/import.sql` file into the current DBMS.

 **3. Check the database connection configuration data:**

 The `Database.php` file allows you to change the configuration of the connection with DB, its default configuration looks like this: